vishvAsa/notes/power/sustainability/articles/tom_murphy/metastatic-modernity/2024-08-02_mm-10-ditch-the-bad.md

 <details open><summary>en</summary>

-When I drafted this presentation, my first instinct was to make a table: what requirements (dependencies) do each of the Like items require of the world, and how do those trace to the Dislikes?
+When I drafted this presentation,
+my first instinct was to make a table:
+what requirements (dependencies) do each of the Like items require of the world,
+and how do those trace to the Dislikes?
 </details>

 <details><summary>es</summary>

-Cuando redacté esta presentación, mi primer instinto fue hacer una tabla: ¿Qué requisitos (dependencias) requieren cada uno de los elementos similares del mundo y cómo se rastrean a los disgustos?
+Cuando redacté esta presentación,
+mi primer instinto fue hacer una tabla:
+¿Qué requisitos (dependencias) requieren
+cada uno de los elementos gustos del mundo
+y cómo se rastrean a los disgustos?
 </details>

 <details open><summary>en</summary>

-Other than hitting on a nearly universal theme of materials (thus mining), energy, waste, and pollution, I recognized that it’s a much more tangled story than a table can show.
+Other than hitting on a nearly universal theme of materials (thus mining), energy, waste, and pollution,
+I recognized that it’s a much more tangled story
+than a table can show.
 </details>

 <details><summary>es</summary>

-Además de golpear un tema casi universal de materiales (así minería), energía, desechos y contaminación, reconocí que es una historia mucho más enredada de lo que una mesa puede mostrar.
+Además de golpear un tema casi universal
+de materiales (así minería), energía, desechos y contaminación,
+reconocí que es una historia mucho más enredada
+de lo que una mesa puede mostrar.
 </details>

 <details open><summary>en</summary>